tahvili/Arezue-Backend/README.md

 nodemon start
 ```
 After running the above command, your webserver will now be started.
 By default we will be using port **3000** so connect using http://localhost:3000

+## ExpressJS
+Will be mainly using expressjs for its middleware and page routing

 ## Testing
 We will be using [mocha](https://mochajs.org/) as the testing environment and [chai](https://www.chaijs.com/) for assertion library.
 It will be similar to python unit testing, writing good test cases are a must